Knowledge Distillation: DistilBERT, TinyBERT, MobileBERT

 DistilBERT

-Its headline numbers are striking:
+Its numbers are impressive:

 • 60% faster at inference than BERT

-• 44M fewer parameters — about 40% smaller overall
+• 44M fewer parameters, about 40% smaller overall

 Architecture